TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

      ```excel
      =HOUR([@[Order Time]])
      ```
    - Press Enter to apply the formula.
-Excel will automatically fill down the column, displaying the hour for each order (e.g., "14" for 2:00 PM).
+Excel will automatically fill down the column, displaying the hour for each order ("14" for 2:00 PM).

 #### Creating the `order_day` Column